Chi-teck/field_definition_dumper/README.md

 Field display options in Drupal are not well documented.
 That makes it hard to find correct values for them when fields are defined in code.
-For instance, when you specify base field definitions for custom entity type.
+For instance, when you specify base field definitions for a custom entity type.

 ```php
 $fields['uid'] = BaseFieldDefinition::create('entity_reference')